Ransu-ll/Omori-Dialogue-Generator/readme.md

 *totally* said in game!

 ## How do I use it?
 Head on over to the [website](https://ransu-ll.github.io/Omori-Dialogue-Generator/), and then follow the instructions (similar to instructions found on the website)
 1. Select the desired settings
 2. Edit the contents of each of the boxes
     * Character name and dialogue are simple!
       Just click into their boxes and type!
+Any 106px by 106px image should do.
     * Assuming portraits are enabled, just click into the box and a file prompt will open!